-Guidance 3.1.3 Taxonomy packages [last updated: July 2019]
+Guidance 3.1.3 Taxonomy packages [last updated: July 2024 August 2023]

-Annex III of the RTS on ESEF sets out that the issuers shall submit the Inline XBRL document and the issuer's XBRL extension taxonomy files as a single reporting package, where XBRL taxonomy files are packaged according to the Taxonomy Packages specifications.
-ESMA recommends applying the latest version of the Taxonomy Packages specification, marked with 'Recommendation' status, as published by XBRL International on the dedicated website22.
-Moreover, issuers should follow the specification Working Group Note on report packages in the preparation of the taxonomy package for submission.
+Annex III and Annex V of the RTS on ESEF35 sets out that the issuers shall submit the Inline XBRL document and the issuer's XBRL extension taxonomy files as a single reporting package, where XBRL taxonomy files are packaged according to the Taxonomy Packages specifications.
+Compliance with Taxonomy Packages specifications36 is required when packaging an Inline XBRL report and XBRL extension taxonomy according to Report Packages 1.0, so this requirement will be met by following the recommendation in guidance 2.6.1.
+ESMA recommends applying the latest version of the Taxonomy Packages specification, marked with 'Recommendation' status, as published by XBRL International on the dedicated website37.
+Moreover, issuers should follow the specification on report packages in the preparation of the taxonomy package for submission.